xavierchia/xavierchia.github.io/help.md

 ---

-I've decided to offer *micro consulting sessions* for a limited time.
+I've decided to offer micro consulting services for a limited time.

 Here's what I can help you with: